The definition of a limit involves both universal and existential quantifiers.

 What does this mean?
 It's a precise way of saying that the value of

-the limit of as x approaches c does not depend on what
+as x approaches c does not depend on what

 does at